Planning for Resilient Water Supply

 Consultants for this project were selected through a competitive procurement process.
 OCPC, in consultation with municipalities and other stakeholders, developed a Request for Proposals (RFP).
 This RFP was released on August 30, 2023, and widely advertised.
 OCPC scored received proposals based on criteria detailed in the RFP, and a Selection Committee of OCPC staff and funding partner representatives interviewed top-scoring respondents.

-CDM Smith was awarded a $800,000 contract in October 2023.
-Their proposal includes Regina Villa Associates, the University of Massachusetts at Amherst, and the Alliance for Water Efficiency as partners.
-Work commenced in December 2023 and is expected to conclude by May 2025.
+CDM Smith was awarded a $820,000 contract in October 2023.
+Their proposal included Regina Villa Associates, the University of Massachusetts at Amherst, and the Alliance for Water Efficiency as partners.
+Work commenced in December 2023 and concluded in July 2025.

 The plan won’t immediately change how your water is delivered.
 It does recommend local- and state-level actions like upgrading infrastructure, treating PFAS, and improving drought preparedness—all of which aim to protect the quality and availability of your drinking water over time.

-PFAS per- and polyfluoroalkyl substances), often called “forever chemicals,” are a growing concern in many communities.
+PFAS (per- and polyfluoroalkyl substances), often referred to as “forever chemicals,” are a growing concern in many communities.
 The plan supports treatment upgrades, testing, and outreach for both public systems and private well owners to ensure safe drinking water across the region.

 The plan includes recommendations to better support private well owners, including education, voluntary testing, and potential connections to public water systems in areas with known contamination.